Connect your AI

 You're all set.
 Open Codex in any project and ask about fundamentals, segments, or peer comparisons — it'll call OpenCapital as needed, right alongside your code.

-Codex CLI calls the OpenCapital tools automatically — no special prefix needed.
-If it doesn't reach for them, ask it to “use the OpenCapital MCP server”.
+Codex CLI calls OpenCapital automatically — no special prefix needed.

 Lives in your terminal

-The OpenCapital connector works with recent Codex builds that support remote MCP servers.
-Data is read live from the OpenCapital index — Codex always sees the latest fundamentals and price data while it works.
+Works with recent Codex builds that support remote MCP servers.
+Data is read live while you work.

 Read-only by design

-The OpenCapital MCP server only exposes read-only stock research data — fundamentals, price performance, and earnings dates derived from public SEC filings.
-Codex cannot place trades or modify any account state.
+Exposes read-only research data from public SEC filings.
+Codex cannot place trades or change any account.

 Troubleshooting